 buttermilk which has a nice thick creamy texture with a rich and

 tangy buttery taste that makes these scones nice and tender.

-Whereas in the past it was the liquid left over after churning butter it is now
+Whereas in the past buttermilk was the liquid left over after churning butter, it is now

-adding 1 tablespoon of white distilled vinegar, cider vinegar, or lemon juice to
+adding 1 1/2 tablespoons of white distilled vinegar, cider vinegar, or lemon juice to

-1 cup of milk.
-Let stand 5 to 10 minutes before using.
+1 1/2 cups (360 ml/grams) of milk.
+Let stand about 10 minutes at room temperature before using.

 The Irish Soda Scones

 are baked in a hot oven and this produces a scone with a hard and crusty

 outer crust yet inside they have a soft and tender crumb.
 However, when